jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 - __JAttribute.ChangeByUser__ :
     - Controls if the user can change the attribute
 - __When1.ReadAccess__ :
-    - Access controls the à1 related object’s Property Set procedure
+    - Access controls the =>1 related object’s Property Set procedure
 - __When1.WriteAccess__ :
-    - Access controls the à1 related object’s Property Set procedure
+    - Access controls the =>1 related object’s Property Set procedure
 - __WhenN.ReadAccess__ :
     - Access controls List.Item.Get.
-So if items in a àn relation can be read.
+So if items in a =>n relation can be read.
 - __WhenN.WriteAccess__ :
     - Access controls List.Item.Set.
-So if items in a àn relation can be set to another object.
+So if items in a =>n relation can be set to another object.
 - __WhenN.AddAccess__ :
     - Access controls a Lists’s Add method
 - __WhenN.RemoveAccess__ :
     - Access controls a Lists’s Remove method
 - __WhenX.ReadAccess__ :
-    - Access controls the àx related List’s Item.Get procedure.
-So if items in a àx relation can be read.
+    - Access controls the =>x related List’s Item.Get procedure.
+So if items in a =>x relation can be read.
 - __WhenX.WriteAccess__ :
-    - Access controls the àx related List’s Item.Set procedure.
-So if items in a àx relation can be set to another object
+    - Access controls the =>x related List’s Item.Set procedure.
+So if items in a =>x relation can be set to another object

 And then there’s __JAttribute.HasGet__ and __JAttribute.HasSet__, which control the presence altogether of a __Property Get__ and __Property Set__ for an attribute.